Comprehensive Introduction to Fig

 2. Scripts

-1. Traditional command completion is installed on the target machine, and many command-line tools either lack completion support or support it in a fragmented way.
-Fig chooses to solve this on the client side.
-For example, after installing Fig, it essentially loads predefined specifications on the client, prompting users to further select corresponding command options.
-After pressing enter, it writes back to the original terminal, thus solving the problem of difficult command input for users.
-Therefore, the advantage of this solution is speed, although it also consumes a certain amount of performance and space, as the more commands a user has, the more commands need to be loaded.
+1. Traditional command completion is installed on the target machine, but many command-line tools either lack completion support or have fragmented support when installed.
+Fig addresses this by implementing the solution on the client side.
+After installation, Fig essentially loads predefined completion specifications on the client, prompting users to select appropriate command options, and then writing them back to the original terminal when Enter is pressed.
+This cycle repeats to solve the problem of difficult command input.
+The advantage of this approach is speed, though it does consume some performance and storage space since more commands need to be loaded as the user’s command repertoire grows.

-2. Fig can display completion GUI across terminals
+2. How Fig achieves cross-terminal completion GUI display:

-1. The GUI itself is built with front-end JS/HTML/CSS
+• The GUI itself is built using frontend JS/HTML/CSS

-2. Terminal interaction is achieved through a combination of Shell function hooks, Accessibility positioning, and front-end completion display, etc.
+• Terminal interaction is achieved through a combination of shell function hooks, accessibility positioning, and frontend completion display

-Fig is not just an App, it has contributed a set of resources over the years
+Fig is not just an App; over the years it has contributed a set of valuable resources

 1. Completion Specifications

-The standards loaded in the App come from here, and with the power of the GitHub community, they are continuously updated.
-If you want to create a completion tool, then the specifications here can be directly used, as the Fig App is also a user of this set of specifications
+The specifications loaded in the App come from here, and with the power of the GitHub community, they are continuously updated.
+If you want to build a completion tool, you can directly use these specifications, meaning the Fig App is also a user of these specifications.

 https://github.com/withfig/autocomplete